A Guide to Mother-of-the-Bride en Mode

 Another trend for 2019 is a bejewelled neckline.

 Embellishments such as a jewelled collar or embellished lace detail on the top part of the dress adds a special occasion sparkle to the proceedings.

 The use of crystal motifs on the shoulders or back line (a key trend in bridal also), allows for a night time reveal and some sparkle as the outfit loses the jacket and the dancing starts.

 In terms of length, hemlines are set to rise.

 We’re not quite at mini skirt length but the traditional below the knee standard is creeping up to on or just above the knee for those ladies with knockout pins.

 In terms of jackets to coordinate with the dress there are numerous options from a short bolero to a full dress coat.

-In winter a jacquard jacket or dress coat is a top choice and in summer embrace the sheer sleeve trend and consider a colored organza sleeve to match the dress color.
+In winter a jacquard jacket or dress coat is a top choice and in summer embrace the sheer sleeve trend and consider a coloured organza sleeve to match the dress colour.

 This can be trimmed with satin cuffs and collar to fulfil the tailored look that is so en vogue.